-The overall grade per A-Level subject studied will be based on every piece of work the students have produced during the A-Level course of study in Years 12/13 which:
+The overall grade per GCSE subject studied will be based on every piece of work the students have produced during their GCSE course of study in Years 10/11 which:

-- Shows students' performance on the content taught. - Reflects specification, format and marking of the exam board. - Includes (but not limited to) classwork, homework, in-school tests/assessments, remote learning work, NEAs (even unfinished) when applicable. - Is the students' own work.
+- Shows students' performance on the content taught. - Reflects specification, format and marking of the examinations board. - Includes (but not limited to) classwork, homework, in-school tests/assessments, remote learning work, NEAs (even unfinished) when applicable - Is the students' own work.